Payroll Startup Rise Wins CoinDesk's 2023 Pitchfest Contest

 At the moment, the service is available in 190 countries, he said.
 In the U.S., Rise also provides clients with tax documentation needed to report to the IRS, and similar functionality is being planned for other jurisdictions, too.

 To be sure, there is a fair amount of competition in the field Rise is building its business in, with companies like Bitwage, DEEL, Request, Remote, ADP and Utopia, offering fiat and crypto payroll services through U.S.-based exchanges, mostly Coinbase (Rise is not disclosing their crypto broker for now).
 Some of these services have already onboarded thousands of users, but Finkelstein believes the market is big enough for everyone as more and more companies are getting interested in using crypto for payroll.
-Current clients of Rise include the Ethereum staking protocol Lido and the DAO governance platform Aragon.
+Current clients of Rise include the Ethereum staking protocol Lido.

 Rise hopes to compete by the breadth of cryptocurrency options and some other features designed to make it easier for companies to pay workers in crypto.
 For example, each contractor on Rise gets a Rise ID – an ERC-725 non-fungible token (NFT) containing information on this contractor’s KYC status, work and payments history.
 Users can authorize the use of this token with various crypto wallets and other services.

-Note: UPDATE (May 15, 2023, 19:31 UTC): Corrects the number of live smart contracts Rise has with its customers; Rise has 14 employees, not 30; the company launched in 2021 not 2022; and the current Rise payroll product began in 2022, not 2023.
-Aragon is not a current full client of Rise.